Coronavirus in Leicester: latest advice

 - Belgrave Neighbourhood Centre

 When you go for your test, wear a face covering and bring a photo ID as well as your booking number.

 If you test positive for coronavirus, you must stay at home for at least 10 days and until you feel better.
-People in your household should stay at home for 14 days.
+People in your household should also stay at home for 10 days.